 Aaron Bartnick traveled with Remote Year’s second program, named after the Moroccan traveler and scholar, Ibn Battuta.
-Remote Year — Battuta finished its year of travelling in January 2017.
-We caught up with Aaron to talk about what life was for him post Remote Year.
+Remote Year Battuta finished its year of travelling in January 2017.
+We caught up with Aaron to talk about what life was like for him post-Remote Year.

 Are the post-travel blues real?
 How long did they last?